KANAjetzt/blog/posts/Creating-a-Twitch-extension-mod/index.md

   var base64 := Marshalls.raw_to_base64(image.save_png_to_buffer())
   ```
 - Split that string into chunks.
 I decided to go with 3500 chars per chunk, leaving a bit of space for the 4 kb limit, just to be safe.
-- Add that image data to the queue, so it is sent by the “Sender".
+- Add the image data to the queue.
   ![Screenshot of Godot Dictionary Editor showing the structure of the image update queue dictionary.
 Each image is stored by item_id key, and as a dictionary in that dictionary is item_id, base_64_chunks, and base_64_chunk_count.](./upload_queue_image.png)
   ![Screenshot of the base_64_chunks array.
 It is an array of dictionaries with an index key for the chunk index and a string key for the base64 string.](./image_chunk.png)
 - The “Sender" picks a chunk of image from the `update_queue_image` and adds it to the next update batch.